 Yandex Cloud

-If you need to delete all backups of a VM or BareMetal server, the faster and more effective way to delete them as a whole archive rather than separately.
+If you need to delete all backups of a Compute Cloud VM, BareMetal server, or external resource, a faster and more effective way is to delete them together as a single archive rather than separately.
 This way, you can save time and avoid possible errors.

-To delete the backup archive of a VM or BareMetal server:
+To delete the backup archive for a backed up resource:

 CLI